 Many people pay only the minimum amount required on their monthly credit card balances.
-That is simply not enough.
-It leads to excessive interest levels because of high annual percentage rates on credit cards.
+That is simply not enough, and it leads to excessive interest levels because of high annual percentage rates on credit cards.
 As such, total interest costs may exceed the purchased merchandise you are paying over more extended periods than you should.

 Instead, pay more than the minimum required for a start.
 Slow your spending and reduce your debt.
 Use more cash which lets us feel that cost immediately.
-Ultimately, you should pay your monthly bills in full.
-It provides a very satisfying peace of mind.
+Ultimately, you should pay your monthly bills in total, and it provides a very satisfying peace of mind.

 Budgeting may help you identify bad habits that are fixable so long as you put in the diligent effort.

 Spending less than you earn, paying off debt, and budgeting are intertwined.
-Together, these actions are keystone habits that can improve chances of working into better habits.
+Make sure you are tracking your spending and reducing purchases you can’t afford.
+Together, these actions are keystone habits that can improve your chances of working into better habits.

 How Long Does It Take To Change A Bad Habit?